 One of our first jobs was to go to the Quartermaster Office to receive our uniforms with our brass, 2 pair of shoes and one very good pair of combat boots.
 Not many of the new medical officers knew how to properly place the brass on their uniforms and had to sheepishly ask one of the enlisted men to help.
 Fortunately for me I had taken ROTC in college and knew where to place them, but checked with the Master Sergeant just to be sure I had them correctly positioned.
-We were told when the boots were issued, we should wear them each morning during marching drill in order to break them in for the 3 day field bivouac which was scheduled near the end of our training period.
-We were scheduled for 1 hour of close order marching each morning at 8 AM before our class room assignments began.
+We were told when the boots were issued, we should wear them each morning during marching drill in order to break them in for the three day field bivouac which was scheduled near the end of our training period.
+We were scheduled for one hour of close order marching each morning at 8 AM before our class room assignments began.

 The majority of our basic training was spent in the class room learning military protocol and all the new and somewhat strange military language.
-Classes began at 9 AM and lasted until 4 PM with a 2 hour break for lunch at the Officer’s Mess (dining hall).
-The early morning drill exercise was quite an experience with the 300 physicians, most of whom had never been taught how to march in close order.
+Classes began at 9 AM and lasted until 4 PM with a two hour break for lunch at the Officer’s Mess (dining hall).
+The early morning drill exercise was quite an experience with the three hundred physicians, most of whom had never been taught how to march in close order.
 I posted an earlier blog on our drill experience entitled, “The US Air Force Medical Corps Boot Camp.”

 In the first few days of our class room work I met Bob Parkhurst from Michigan who was assigned to Moody AFB as the base pediatrician.
-We were excited to get to know each other so soon, because we were to spend the next 2 years working very closely together providing medical care at our base hospital.
+We were excited to get to know each other so soon, because we were to spend the next two years working very closely together providing medical care at our base hospital.
 Bob was the only pediatrician, and I was the only surgeon on the base.

-I noticed an interesting thing at the drill each morning; not all of the men wore their boots for the 1 hour marching exercise.
-The weather was hot in Texas in August, and the boots made the marching more uncomfortable.
+I noticed an interesting thing at the drill each morning; not all of the men wore their boots for the one hour marching exercise.
+The weather was very hot in Texas in August, and the boots made the marching more uncomfortable.
 Many of those who didn’t comply with the Master Sergeant’s recommendation to break in the boots later had regrets.